zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-02-inheritance-composition.md

 ```

 ## Activity

-1. Modify your Athlete code to add the list of medals as an attribute.
+1. Modify your `Athlete` class to include a list of `Medal` objects as an attribute.

 [Next activity](5-03-pydantic.md)